Government of Nebraska: Selection of justices

 The court consists of a chief justice and six associate justices.
-The six justices each represent a Supreme Court district.
+The six associate justices each represent a Supreme Court district.
 If a position becomes vacant, the judicial nominating commission, made up of four lawyers and four non-lawyers, holds a hearing to select potential candidates.
 The commission then submits two names to the Nebraska Governor, who then determines the replacing judge.
 If the Governor does not follow through with this responsibility within 60 days of receiving the nominees, the responsibility then goes to the Chief Justice of the state Supreme Court.
 To retain the office, a judge must run in a retention election after serving three years.
 Additionally, the judge must run every six years to retain his seat.
 If the judge receives less than 50% of the affirmative vote, the judge is not retained.
 Nebraska judges do not have a mandatory retirement age, but they are granted retirement at age 65 or earlier, if it is due to disability.

-Current members of the Nebraska Supreme Court are: